 - Caregivers: They can spend more time providing care for residents and even assist in other tasks such as cleaning rooms and preparing meals.

 - Residents: They will receive better and more personalized care, as nurses will be able to interact and engage with them on a more human level.
 And electronic nursing documentation will only continue to increase the speed at which nursing home care is provided and push the boundaries of what it means to make residents feel at home.

-Point of Care charting allows health care providers to document and communicate their findings more efficiently, which leads to better resident outcomes.
+Point of Care, CNA POC, charting allows health care providers to document and communicate their findings more efficiently, which leads to better resident outcomes.
 This technology has helped facilities save money and improve operational efficiency and will only continue to do so to a greater degree as it is advanced further.
-The benefits—greater efficiency, higher security, and an elevated standard of care—far outweigh the drawbacks related to the learning curve of less tech-savvy nurses.
+The benefits—greater efficiency, higher security, and an elevated standard of care—far outweigh the drawbacks related to the learning curve of less tech-savvy nurses and CNAs.